Corporate governance

 Criteria for determining the independence of outside directors

-In order to contribute to the company's sustainable growth and increase in corporate value over the medium to long term, ITOKI has established its own standards regarding the independence of outside directors, and these standards are disclosed in the matters regarding independent directors in the corporate governance report. .
-In addition to the standards set by the Companies Act and stock exchanges, we appoint people as independent outside directors who meet our own independence standards.
+In order to contribute to the company's sustainable growth and the improvement of its corporate value over the medium to long term, Itoki has established its own standards for the independence of outside directors, which are disclosed in the section on independent officers in the Corporate Governance Report.
+Furthermore, we appoint as independent outside directors individuals who meet our own independence standards in addition to the standards set by the Companies Act and stock exchanges.

 1. Not currently or in the past 10 years a business executive of the Company, its subsidiaries or affiliated companies